Last updated: 08/2021

 Your cookie history:

 The legal basis for processing personal data using cookies as required for technical reasons is Article 6 (1) (f) GDPR.
-Otherwise we base the processing on Article 6 (1) sentence 1 (a) GDPR (“Consent”).
+Otherwise, we base processing on Article 6 (1) (1) (a) GDPR (“Consent”).

-When you use our website for informational purposes only, i.e. if you do not register or otherwise provide us with information, our system automatically records data and information that your browser sends to our server (usage data):
+When you use our website solely for informational purposes, i.e. if you do not register or otherwise provide us with information, our system automatically records data and information that your browser sends to our server (usage data):

 The legal basis for temporarily storing the data is Article 6 (1) (f) GDPR.